kylevalentine92/Project-Management-System/README.md

 ## Project Progression

-As this project is still in the first phases this file will be updated as the phases progress.
+This project will have further enhancements and optimimizations in the future.